Anal sex: everything you’ve ever wanted to know

 To understand anal sex in depth, it's important to first acknowledge which body parts are related to this practice, in order to understand their functions and characteristics.
 These body parts are:

-The anus is the hole at the end of the digestive tract, through which defecation material is evacuated.
-It is composed by skin layers with several nerve endings that make the anus especially sensitive (4).
+The anus: the hole at the end of the digestive tract, through which defecation material is evacuated.
+It is composed of skin layers with several nerve endings that make the anus especially sensitive (3).

-The rectum is the final part of the digestive tube and is located above the anus; it's a less sensitive zone.
-The anal sphincter is a muscular ring that keeps the anus closed.
-It is controlled by the autonomic nervous system, but it's also possible to contract and relax it voluntarily (4).
+The anal sphincter: muscular ring that keeps the anus closed.
+It is controlled by the autonomic nervous system, but it's also possible to contract and relax it voluntarily (3).

 How to have safe anal sex